alexsohn1126/yelp-analysis/README.md

 ## Statement on LLM usage

 LLM such as ChatGPT was used to assist writing scripts.
 Further details on the usage is documented in `other/llm/usage.txt`.

-## Some checks
+## Downloading dataset

-- [ ] Update comments in R scripts
-- [ ] Remove this checklist
+The original dataset was too big to include in this repo.
+Visit https://www.yelp.com/dataset, then click "Download Dataset", fill out the personal information, and download the JSON (NOT the photos).
+Extract and place the files in `data/raw_data` folder (There should be `PLACE_EXTRACTED_YELP_DATASET_HERE` file there).